 I have been interested in the spatiotemporal dynamics of aquatic communities, mostly amphibians, and their habitats since I did my PhD about the ecology of Mediterranean temporary ponds.
 I have also worked on applied aquatic ecology and conservation policy, focusing on the identification of reference conditions for the implementation of the Eureopean Water Framework Directive for the European Commission.

 Funded by the British Ecological Society (BES), UK.
-IP: Carola Gómez-Rodríguez
+PI: Carola Gómez-Rodríguez

 Funded by the Ministry of Economy (Spain).
-IP: Andrés Baselga (USC)
+PI: Andrés Baselga (USC)

 Interested in some action?
 Here is the lab, where we sequence full biological assemblages "super-fast"